SansGuidon/bookmarks/cheat/postgresql.md

 ### Creating a copy of a database in PostgreSQL.
 ```
+# backup
-pg_dumpall > db.out # backup
+pg_dumpall > db.out
+# restore
-psql -f db.out postgres # restore (might requires some DROP DATABASE xxx if you do want to replace existing data with same db and table names.
+# (might requires some DROP DATABASE xxx if you do want to replace existing data with same db and table names.
+psql -f db.out postgres
 ```